Choosing a gap year agency

 If you already have enough money set aside, then great, as this will be one less thing to factor into your planning.

-If you have to raise the funds from scratch, or need that little extra more to completely cover the costs, check out our fundraising guide for tips and ideas on raising cash.
+If you have to raise the funds from scratch, or need that little extra more to completely cover the costs, check out our fundraising guide for ideas on raising cash.

 For more tips and advice on planning your gap year, please see: